 Before you hire a memoir writer or biographer, educate yourself.
 These FAQs will help you gauge labor and set goals in hiring a writer.
 You also want to understand the difference between each type of writer: biographer, ghostwriter, memoir writer.
-After you know what you want, then you are in a position to hire a memoir writer or publisher.
+After you know what you want, then you are in a position to hire a memoir writer or personal biographer.

 1. What goes into my book?
 It depends.
 A full biography could include with research of your genealogy beginning with the “old country,” and include personal interviews, research and fact-checking.
 At Real Life Stories, we often spend four to six hours researching for every hour spent writing.
 A memoir is your story as you remember it, and typically does not involve research.

 Know what you want for the end product.
-Picture holding the book in your hands.
+Imagine holding the book in your hands.
 It is critical that you know ahead of time what your goals are so you can convey them to the ghost writer.
 You may want your memoir to concentrate on your most difficult challenges and how you overcame them.
 This is most interesting for the reader.

 2. Where do we start?
 Expect a minimum of 10 hours of interview with the subject of the autobiography.
 A biographer might also conduct supplemental interviews (with other people that you designate), and will spend additional time writing, conducting research and communicating with you about the project.

 3. What kind of memoir writer or biographer do I hire?
 Many people find that, in the long run, the only reasonable course of action is to hire a writer with experience in the exact type of book that you want to produce.
 That’s why you must know the difference in each type of writer.
 If you want a memoir, hire a memoir writer.
-If you want a biography, hire a biography writer.
+If you want a biography, hire a biographer.
 While a biographer could easily write a memoir, a memoir writer is not necessarily qualified to write a biography.
 We recommend you hire a writer who can show you full-book samples of memoirs or biographies (preferably on sale at Amazon.com or elsewhere).
 To see one of our biography samples for sale online, click here.

 4. What about a photo-journalism book?
 Using photos to tell your story is a quick and easy way to get the job done without hiring a writer, and many online companies offer easy-to-make photo albums.